-The payroll used to amortize the unfunded liability for General members was higher than expected due to an expansion in the General member workforce, which decreased the General employer contribution rate by an additional 0.45% of pay.
-However, the Safety workforce actually shrank - dropping from 827 to 793 active members - which reduced overall Safety projected payroll, resulting in an increase in the contribution rate by over 2.5% of pay.
+The payroll used to amortize the unfunded liability for General members was higher than expected due to an expansion in the General member workforce and higher than expected salary increases, which decreased the General employer contribution rate by an additional 1.52% of pay.
+While the Safety workforce did increase from 793 to 811 active members, the lower than expected Safety projected payroll resulted in an increase in the contribution rate by over 0.68% of pay.

-The aggregate impact from the change in total projected payroll was a reduction in the contribution rate of 0.18% of pay.
+The aggregate impact from the change in total projected payroll was a reduction in the contribution rate of 1.40% of pay.
 Note that the change in the payroll base used to amortize the unfunded liability does not change the dollar amount of the contribution - only the contribution rate calculated as a percentage of pay.

-• New members entered the Plan.
+• New members entered the Plan as PEPRA members.

-During 2015, there were 763 newly hired or rehired members entering the Plan to replace departing members.
-New Tier 2 hires have a smaller Plan normal cost as a percentage of payroll when compared to the legacy (Tier 1) members, but they also increase the payroll on which normal cost contributions are based.
+During 2016, there were 744 newly hired or rehired members entering the Plan to replace departing members.
+New Tier 2 hires have a smaller Plan normal cost as a percentage of payroll when compared to the legacy (Tier 1) members.

-Due to the shift in both populations towards more Tier 2 members, the employer contribution rate decreased by 0.22% of payroll for General members and by 0.16% of pay for Safety members.
-The overall contribution rate dropped by a larger amount (0.39% of pay), because there were significantly more General new hires than Safety new hires, and the new General members have a lower expected cost.
+Due to the shift in both populations towards more Tier 2 members, the employer contribution rate decreased by 0.38% of payroll for General members and by 0.80% of pay for Safety members.
+The overall contribution rate dropped by 0.45% of pay.